AJWMJr/ISTA420/homework/TSQL-HW02b.md

 9. simple CASE evaluate a single expression against values while a searched CASE evaluates multiple booleans

-10. concatenate the strings with an expression like: SELECT firstname + N' ' + lastname AS fullname From HR.employees;
+10. concatenate the strings with an expression like: SELECT firstname + ' ' + lastname AS fullname From HR.employees;

-11. You would split and then re-merge the strings with an expression like: SELECT SUBSTRING(fullname, 1, CHARINDEX(' ', fullname) - 1) AS firstname, SUBSTRING(fullname, CHARINDEX(' ', fullname) + 1, 8000) AS lastname, SUBSTRING (firstname +N' ' + lastname) AS fullnamereversed from employees;
+11. You would split and then re-merge the strings with an expression like: SELECT SUBSTRING(fullname, 1, CHARINDEX(' ', fullname) - 1) AS firstname, SUBSTRING(fullname, CHARINDEX(' ', fullname) + 1, 8000) AS lastname, SUBSTRING (firstname + ' ' + lastname) AS fullnamereversed from employees;